 CSU is open.
 However, we continue to strictly limit access to campus.
 Remote teaching and learning has been extended to all 2020 Summer Sessions, and remote working will continue until further notice.
 Only designated essential workers and individuals who receive specific advanced permission from Human Resources or the Provost’s office will be allowed on campus.

 When will in-person classes resume?

-Our current plan is to deliver classes remotely through the first summer session which begins May 16.
-We will continue to monitor and assess this approach and adapt as needed.
+We will continue to deliver classes remotely through all 2020 Summer Sessions 16.
+Information on Fall Semester will be announced soon.
 The health of our CSU students, faculty and staff remains our top priority.

 What if a student does not have the technology needed to access remote learning?

-We recognize the technology challenges involved with the transition to remote learning and are doing everything possible to make this process as smooth as possible for our students.
-We currently have a limited number of laptops and hot spots left that we are distributing to students on an as needed basis.
-New requests will be placed on a waiting list and will be filled as soon as possible.
-Please contact Campus 411 at 216-687-5411 to make a request.
-Unfortunately, we do not currently have the ability to provide other forms of technology, such as web cams or printers, to students.
-If you are in a class that is requiring technology you currently do not have access to, please contact your professor to explain the situation.
+During the second half of the Spring 2020 Semester, we distributed laptops and hot spots to students who lacked a computer or internet access, on an as-needed basis.
+Continuing students who have loaned technology from Spring Semester are welcome to continue to use the equipment.
+New, incoming students who have technology needs should contact Campus 411 at 216-687-5411 to make a request.
+At this time, we are unable to provide other forms of technology, such as web cams or printers.
+If you are in a class that requires technology you currently do not have access to, please contact your professor to explain the situation.
 If you are not able to reach the faculty member, you can contact your College’s academic representative.
-The University is prepared to take every action possible to ensure students can complete their courses regardless of their technological resources.
+The University will make every effort to ensure students can complete their courses regardless of their technological resources.